OWASP/Honeypot-Project/honeytraps/README.md

 | Adding Fake Hidden Form Fields | If it manipulates the hidden form field(s) set by the web server, it is tagged malicious|
 | Adding Fake Cookie Data | If it manipulates the cookies set by the web server, it is tagged malicious|

 Basically we will lay honeytraps using the Core Rule Set (CRS) rules of ModSecurity.
 ModSecurity is Web Application Firewall which runs on the web server.
 We gather the attack information using the Audit logs of ModSecurity.
-In order to handle the audit logs in a structured manner, we send the logs to Elastic Search.
+In order to handle the audit logs in a structured manner, we send the logs to Elasticsearch Logstash Kibana(ELK) Stack.
 ELK provides an efficient way for handling the logs and visualizing them.
 At ELK, we filter the relevant logs from the non-relevant ones.
 All the relevant log information is reported to Malware Information Sharing Platform (MISP).

 In this setup we have three Docker Containers.
 Each one for ModSecurity+Apache Web Server, ELK and MISP (as shown in below architecture diagram).